 Your tech stack matters too

 - Python: GitHub Copilot or Augment Code.
-Both are strong here.

 - Go / Rust: Aider or Augment Code.
-You need the logic precision and model flexibility these provide.

 The price isn't always the price